JuliaMazine/middle_earth_site/README.md

-A site about some location in Middle Earth.
+A site about some places in Middle Earth.